Beyond Independent Genes: Learning Module-Inductive Representations for Single-Cell Gene Perturbation Prediction: Method

 where $D^{\text{sem}}(E_i, \mu_k) = 1 - \text{cosine}(E_i, \mu_k)$ measures the semantic dissimilarity between gene $i$ and cluster $k$, and $D^{\text{PPI}}(i, k) = 1 - \frac{1}{|c_k|} \sum_{j \in c_k} A^{\text{PPI}}_{ij}$ penalizes low PPI coherence within cluster $k$.

 \textbf{Balanced Assignment via Optimal Transport.} We solve the assignment problem by minimizing the transport cost $\langle \mathbf{\Pi}, \mathbf{C} \rangle$ subject to uniform marginal constraints $a = \frac{1}{G} \mathbf{1}_G$ and $b = \frac{1}{K} \mathbf{1}_K$.
 This OT formulation imposes an approximately balanced soft assignment.
 To handle the dependency of $D^{\text{PPI}}$ on cluster membership, GRC is solved \emph{offline} through an alternating optimization: we update the transport plan $\mathbf{\Pi}$ via the Sinkhorn algorithm, followed by a capacity-constrained rounding step to ensure a strictly balanced hard partition (i.e., $|c_k|=G/K$).
+The balanced constraint is an architectural regularizer for stable chunk-wise attention, rather than a claim that biological programs are naturally equal-sized; it prevents oversized clusters from diluting attention capacity.

 \textbf{Module-Structured Input Construction.} Each gene is assigned to cluster $k_i = \arg\max_k \mathbf{\Pi}^*_{ik}$.
 The resulting clusters are fixed to reorder the raw data $\mathbf{X} \in \mathbb{R}^{N \times G}$ into a structured representation $\mathbf{X} \in \mathbb{R}^{N \times K \times L}$, where $L=G/K$.
 This transformation provides the hierarchical input necessary for downstream inter-module modeling.